Workshops – Embedded Design

 Description

-This workshop provides embedded systems developers experience with creating an embedded Linux system targeting AMD Xilinx SoCs using the PetaLinux tools.
+This workshop provides embedded systems developers experience with creating an embedded Linux system targeting AMD SoCs using the PetaLinux tools.

 The emphasis is on: